nathaniellee/acme/README.md

 ### .set :: * -> * -> ()

-Adds the specified key-value pair to the instance if the key doesn't already exist or updates the value of a pre-existing key.
+Adds the specified key-value pair to this instance if the key doesn't already exist or updates the value of a pre-existing key.

 ```javascript
 var map = new Map();